 Introduction

 Netted melons including new types beyond traditional muskmelons and rockmelons (all types are referred to as “netted melons” in this document), are often consumed alone, mixed with other foods such as in salads, smoothies, and cocktails, and used as garnishes.
-Cantaloupe demand has remained high as they are readily available in many countries all year round.
-In recent years, marketing of pre-cut products in convenience packaging or in salad bars has grown in popularity.
-To satisfy consumer taste and demand for netted melons, new hybrid varieties have been developed with improved nutrient density, higher sugar content, and other consumer traits.
-In addition, new hybrids allow for expanded netted melon production in new geographic and climatic areas.
+Cantaloupe demand has remained high as they are readily available in many countries year-round.
+In recent years, marketing of pre-cut products in convenient packaging or in salad bars has grown in popularity.
+To satisfy consumer taste and demand for netted melons, new hybrid varieties have been developed with improved nutrient density, higher sugar content, and other traits consumers value.
+In addition, new hybrids allow for expanded netted melon production in new geographic and climactic areas.
 These new locations may pose different risks than those areas traditionally used for the growth of netted melons.
 While this document focuses on providing specified guidance for different growing regions within the USA, it may also be applied to international operations.

 Like other fresh fruits and vegetables commonly eaten raw, the safety of netted melons depends on the identification, management, and reduction of potential contamination risks from biological, chemical, and physical hazards and undeclared allergens.
 Maintaining strong food safety programs (e.g., GAPs, GMPs, HACCP) throughout the supply chain during primary production, packing, processing, retail, and at the point of consumption is critical.
-Outbreaks, both domestic and international, attributed to netted melons raise concerns among consumers and government regulators.
-Historically, a large percentage of foodborne illness outbreaks associated with cantaloupe consumption have been caused by Salmonella spp. and more recently, Listeria monocytogenes contamination. , Major risk factors for initial contamination or subsequent growth of bacterial pathogens, identified during cantaloupe outbreak investigations include, but have not been limited to water quality and use (both pre and postharvest), residual surface moisture, and failures in equipment and packing facility cleaning and sanitation., In addition, if human pathogen contamination occurs, crop characteristics make netted melons particularly susceptible to pathogen persistence and even growth due to their sugar content, rough texture or netted rinds, which can harbor pathogens.
+Outbreaks, both domestic and international, attributed to netted melons raise concerns among consumers, government regulators, and industry partners.
+Historically, a large percentage of foodborne illness outbreaks associated with cantaloupe consumption have been caused by Salmonella spp. and more recently, Listeria monocytogenes contamination. , Major risk factors for initial contamination or subsequent growth of bacterial pathogens, identified during cantaloupe outbreak investigations include, but have not been limited to water quality and use (both pre and postharvest), residual surface moisture, failures in equipment, and packing facility cleaning and sanitation., In addition, if human pathogen contamination occurs, the commodities intrinsic characteristics make netted melons particularly susceptible to pathogen persistence and even growth due to their sugar content, rough texture or netted rinds, which can harbor pathogens.

-Following harvest, there is an opportunity for human pathogen introduction, growth, and survival as netted melon products move through the supply chain.
-Factors contributing to pathogen survival and growth on netted melons include pH, temperature, presence of inhibitors (e.g., antagonistic bacteria and/or fungi) and availability of moisture and nutrients present on the rind tissues.
-Moreover, morphological characteristics of netted melons, for instance the “netted” rind, make netted melons particularly susceptible to bacterial attachment and provide a good medium for growth of bacteria including those that promote spoilage and human pathogens.
-Because netted melons are a low-acid food, their flesh is conducive in supporting bacterial growth including human pathogens if they are introduced and the temperature is favorable.
-Fresh netted melons are typically consumed without further processing or treatment that would eliminate or inactivate human pathogens, if present.
+Following harvest, there may be opportunities for human pathogen contamination, survival and growth as netted melon products move through the supply chain.
+Factors contributing to pathogen survival and growth on netted melons include pH, temperature, competing organisms and availability of moisture and nutrients present on the rind tissues.
+Moreover, morphological characteristics of netted melonsmake them particularly susceptible to bacterial attachment and provide a good medium for growth of spoilage organisms and pathogens.
+Because netted melons are a low-acid food, their flesh is conducive to supporting bacterial growth including human pathogens if they are introduced and the temperature is favorable.
+Fresh netted melons are typically consumed without further processing or treatment that would eliminate or inactivate human pathogens.
 Thus, all parts of the netted melon supply chain need to be proactive to prevent, reduce, and eliminate the likelihood of contamination.

 Objective